Lyris-XVII/Peptide-Analyser/README.md

 You can choose between two main modes: analysing a full peptide chain or looking at a single amino acid.
 The program guides you with a simple menu and clear instructions at every step.
-If you enter something wrong, it’ll gently prompt you to try again—no crashes, no stress.
+If you enter something wrong, it’ll gently prompt you to try again.

 To make things a bit more fun, it shows ASCII art titles using `pyfiglet` and displays all results in neat tables with `tabulate`.
 It’s simple, clear, and even a little visually